Jacques Hébert: Père Duchesne

 Many writers and journalists were greatly influenced by the proclamation of martial law on 21 October 1789.
-It invoked various questions and patterns of Revolutionary thinking and inspired various forms of writing such as that based on the character of Père Duchesne (Father Duchesne).
+It raised various questions and patterns of Revolutionary thinking and inspired various forms of writing, including those based on the character of Père Duchesne (Father Duchesne).
 The law prompted multiple interpretations, all of which led to what became essential Revolutionary ideals.

-From 1790 until his death in 1794, Hébert assumed the role of a voice for the working class of Paris through his highly successful and influential journal, Le Père Duchesne.
+From 1790 until his death in 1794, Hébert served as a voice for the working class of Paris through his highly successful and influential journal, Le Père Duchesne.
 In his journal, Hébert assumed the voice of a patriotic sans-culotte named Père Duchesne and would write first-person narratives in which Père Duchesne would often relay fictitious conversations that he had with the French monarchs or government officials.
 Hébert did not use himself as the prime example of the revolution.
-He used a mythical character of Père Duchesne to be able to relay his message in an anonymous fashion.
-Père Duchesne was already well known by the people of Paris and Hébert only wanted his message to be received directly and clearly by his followers.
+He used the mythical character Père Duchesne to relay his message anonymously.
+Père Duchesne was already well known to the people of Paris, and Hébert wanted only his message to be received directly and clearly by his followers.
 Père Duchesne was a strong, outspoken, highly emotional character.
 He felt great anger but also could experience great happiness.
 He was never afraid to show exactly how he was feeling.
 He would constantly use foul language and other harsh words to express himself, while also being witty and reflective.
 The stories resonated deeply in the poorer Parisian quarters.
 This could encourage violent behavior.
 Street hawkers would yell, Il est bougrement en colère aujourd’hui le père Duchesne! ("Father Duchesne is very angry today!").
 Although Hébert did not create the image of the Père Duchesne, his use of the character helped to transform the symbolic image of Père Duchesne from that of a comical stove-merchant into a patriotic role model for the sans-culottes.
 In part, Hébert's use of Père Duchesne as a revolutionary symbol can be seen by the character's appearance as a bristly old man who was portrayed as smoking a pipe and wearing a Phrygian cap.